ASA Annual Conference 2024 Washington DC

 Michael Torratino, esq, attended lunch and as an attorney, he gave some astute observations about our profession:

-• We need to get professional recognition, because at this point, acupuncturists are often in various locations considered a modality, not a profession.
+• We need to get professional recognition, because acupuncturists are often considered a modality, not a profession, in various locations.

 • A good first step was that the US Department of Labor finally gave us a category in 2015: Acupuncturist.